-The Management and those charged with governance's responsibilities in respect of the financial statements
+The Management and those charged with governance's responsibilities in respect of the interim financial statements

-The Management and those charged with governance are responsible for ensuring that the financial statements are properly drawn up so as to present fairly, in all material respects, the financial position as at 31 December 2022, the financial performance and cash flows for the year then ended of the Group and the Bank in accordance with Cambodian International Financial Reporting Standards ("CIFRSs") and guidelines of the NBC.
+The Management and those charged with governance are responsible for ensuring that the interim financial statements are properly drawn up so as to present fairly, in all material respects, the interim financial position as at 31 December 2022, the interim financial performance for the three-month and the twelve-month periods then ended, and the interim cash flows for the twelve-month period then ended of the Group and the Bank in accordance with Cambodian International Financial Reporting Standards ("CIFRSs") and guidelines of the NBC.

-In preparing these financial statements, the Management and those charged with governance are required to:
+In preparing these interim financial statements, the Management and those charged with governance are required to:

-- adopt appropriate accounting policies which are supported by reasonable and prudent judgments and estimates and then apply them consistently; - comply with the disclosure requirements of CIFRSs or if there have been any departures in the interest of true and fair presentation, these have been appropriately disclosed, explained and quantified in the financial statements; - iii) maintain adequate accounting records and an effective system of internal controls; - iv) prepare the financial statements on a going concern basis unless it is inappropriate to assume that the Group and the Bank will continue operations in the foreseeable future; - v) effectively control and direct the Group and the Bank in all material decisions affecting the operations and performance and ascertain that such have been properly reflected in the financial statements; and, - vi) safeguard the assets of the Group and the Bank and hence take reasonable steps for the prevention and detection of fraud and other irregularities.
+- i) adopt appropriate accounting policies which are supported by reasonable and prudent judgments and estimates and then apply them consistently; - ii) comply with the disclosure requirements of CIFRSs or if there have been any departures in the interest of true and fair presentation, these have been appropriately disclosed, explained and quantified in the interim financial statements; - iii) maintain adequate accounting records and an effective system of internal controls; - iv) prepare the interim financial statements on a going concern basis unless it is inappropriate to assume that the Group and the Bank will continue operations in the foreseeable future; - v) effectively control and direct the Group and the Bank in all material decisions affecting the operations and performance and ascertain that such have been properly reflected in the interim financial statements; and, - vi) safeguard the assets of the Group and the Bank and hence take reasonable steps for the prevention and detection of fraud and other irregularities.